|

 | Title |

-Petit Livre d'Amour |
+Petit Livre d'Amour (Emblesmes et Devises d'Amour) |

-| Origin |
+Origin |

 France, Central (Paris) and S. E. (Lyon) |

-| Date |
+Date |

-| Language |
+Language |

-French and Spanish (f.
+French and Italian (f.
 7v) |

-| Script |
+Script |

 Pierre Sala's handwriting in gold on purple (f.
 16v in mirror-script) |

-| Artists |
+Artists |

 Miniatures attributed to the Master of the Chronique scandaleuse (see Avril and Reynaud 1993); the portrait of Pierre Sala (f.
 17) attributed to Jean Perréal.
 The Master of the Chronique scandaleuse left the face of Pierre Sala unfinished in his miniature on f.
-6 for Jean Perréal, who forgot to paint it. |
+6 for Jean Perréal, who did not complete it. |

-| Decoration |
+Decoration |

 12 emblematical miniatures (ff.
-6, 7, 8, 9, 9*, 10, 11, 12, 13, 14, 15, 16, 17); on the page facing each miniature a quatrain inscribed on a placard, surmounted (except for the first) with designs containing the letters 'M' and 'P' and a device that appears to be crossed compasses or staves. |
+6, 7, 8, 9, 9*, 10, 11, 12, 13, 14, 15, 16, 17); on the page facing each miniature is a quatrain inscribed in gold or purple, on a placard of gold or white, accompanied by designs or emblems containing the letters 'M' and 'P' in gold on a panel of silver, suspended from cords in a trompe-l'oeil design.
+All pages are coloured in purple. |

-| Dimensions in mm |
+Dimensions in mm |

 130 x 95 (85 x 70) |

-| Official foliation |
+Official foliation |

 ff. i + 34 (+ 1 original parchment flyleaf before f.
 1 and 1 after f.
 17) |

-| Form |
+Form |

 Parchment codex |

-| Binding |
+Binding |

 Pre-1600.
 Purple velvet; original wooden carrying case covered with leather, coloured green and gold and carved with devices, among which are the letters P and M formed out of crossed compasses or staves; on the edges of the case are rings, intended for a chain to suspend the volume from the girdle. |

-| Provenance |
+Provenance |

 Marguerite Builloud: at the beginning (ff.
 1-4v) is an address in prose from the lover to his mistress, and at the end (f.
 17) a portrait of the lover; on the back of this is written, 'Set de vray le portret de Pierre Sala mestre dotel de ches le roy avec des enimes quil avoit fet a sa mestresse qui estoit grand honcle a madame de Ressis laquelle est sortie de la mayson de Guillien en Quercy.' (f.
 17v); the poems begin with 'Mon cueur veult estre en ceste Margueryte.' (f.
-5v); throughout the letters M and P. Marshal Junot, Duke of Abrantes: attached to the cover at the end is an extract from a sale-catalogue, which states that the manuscript was formerly in his possession (f.
+5v); throughout the letters M and P. Marshal Junot, Duke of Abrantes: attached to the cover at the end is an extract from a sale catalogue, which states that the manuscript was formerly in his possession (f.
 35).
 Richard Temple-Nugent-Brydges-Chandos-Grenville (b.
 1776, d.
 1839), 1st duke of Buckingham and Chandos, of Stowe House, near Buckingham: inscribed with the press-mark 'Appendix vol. I. Catal Mss.
 Stowe no. 26' (f.
-18), corresponding to his catalogue (O'Conor 1818-1819); '26' also inscribed inside the carrying-case.
+18), corresponding to his catalogue (O'Conor 1818-1819); '26' also inscribed inside the carrying case.
 Richard Plantagenet Temple-Nugent-Brydges-Chandos-Grenville (b.
 1797, d.
 1861), 2nd duke of Buckingham and Chandos; sold in 1849 to Lord Ashburnham.
 Bertram Ashburnham (b.
 1797, d.
 1878), 4th earl of Ashburnham, of Ashburnham Place, Sussex.
 Bertram Ashburnham (b.
 1840, d.
 1913), 5th earl of Ashburnham: purchased by the British Museum from him together with 1084 other Stowe manuscripts in 1883. |

-| Notes |
+Notes |

+Full digital coverage available for this manuscript: see Digitised Manuscripts at http://www.bl.uk/manuscripts.
 A transcription of the content has been added later on paper (ff.
 18-34), probably by Richard Temple-Nugent-Brydges-Chandos-Grenville (b.
 1776, d.
 1839). |

-| Select bibliography |
+Select bibliography |

 Charles O'Conor, Bibliotheca Ms. Stowensis: A Descriptive Catalogue of the Manuscripts in the Stowe Library, 2 vols (Buckingham: Seeley, 1818-1819), I, 57.